 Our principal commitments consist primarily of obligations under our leases for our office as well as content delivery network services, hosting and other support services.
-Other than these lease obligations and contractual commitments, we do not have commercial commitments under lines of credit, standby repurchase obligations or other such debt arrangements.
+During the second quarter of 2022 we renewed agreements with our primary providers of content delivery network services, hosting and other support services.
+The terms of the two agreements comprised: 1) a minimum commitment of \$90 million over three years and 2) a minimum commitment of \$4.8 million over two years.
+Other than these lease obligations and contractual commitments, we do not have commercial commitments under lines of credit, standby repurchase obligations or other such debt arrangements, nor do we have any off-balance sheet arrangements.